-This Policy applies to development applications lodged pursuant to Waverley Local Environmental Plan 2012 ("WLEP 2012") and planning proposals seeking a change to WLEP 2012 for land and development within the local government area of Waverley Council ("Council").
+This Policy applies to development applications lodged pursuant to the Waverley Local Environmental Plan (WLEP) and planning proposals seeking a change to WLEP for land and development within the local government area of Waverley Council ("Council").
 This policy generally applies to all forms of development with the exception of dwelling houses (a building containing only one dwelling), employment generating development only (i.e. retail and commercial floorspace) and alterations and additions to a single strata subdivided property.
 A VPA can be provided to offset the loss of affordable housing in lieu of a payment under Part 3 'Retention of existing affordable rental housing' of the Housing SEPP.

-This Policy was adopted by resolution of the Council on 5 July 2022.
-The Policy is effective from 11 July 2022.
+This Policy was adopted by resolution of the Council on 12 November 2024.
+The Policy is effective from 27 November 2024.